 Awww!
 Check out this sweet heart Mason made for his sweetheart!
 I bet there will be rose bud tea and a rose bud soak in this lucky lady’s future.
 What herby pleasures did you make for your honey?
 Happy (Herbal) Valentine’s Day!

-We’re excited to share a bit of the Chinese herbal medicine perspective from acupuncturist Dylan Stein.
-Dylan specializes in dermatology, men’s health, and pain management.
-In addition to acupuncture, he also passionately practices Chinese herbal medicine and will be joining us over the next few months to introduce us to this ancient healing practice!
 The Awakening ~ Winter into Spring In my kitchen window hangs a prism twirled by a solar-powered motor.
-It hasn’t budged an inch since about mid-Autumn.
+It hasn't budged an inch since about mid-Autumn.
 At least, that is, until a few days ago.
 We now find ourselves on the cusp between the seasons; Winter is turning into Spring.
 The sun is being reborn from the darkness of Winter, lighting the sky for more hours each day.
 Nature begins to awaken from its slumber.
 In Chinese medicine philosophy, Winter is the season of quiet, of storage, and of stillness.
 The ground water has sunken down to the deepest soil, and frozen there.
 It’s as if Nature has been put on pause.
 The days are short, and the Yellow Emperor’s Internal Classic tells us to wake late and retire early to match the season.
 We lead busy lives.
 Luckily, Nature has built a period of the year when the […]

 What a glorious moment.
 We were graced by this stunning Bald Eagle as it perched in the neighboring wetlands yesterday.
 Thomas stepped light-footed on the path with camera in hand to capture this photo as the beautiful bird spread its wings and took flight.
 Just one more reason why we love working out here in the West Eugene Wetlands!